 - The school district is over 252 square miles.

 On May 20, the School Board approved a plan to change our transportation model to a two-tier system beginning next fall.
 In a two-tier system, our primary and intermediate school students will be picked up first in the morning and our middle and high school students would be picked up later in the morning and dropped off later in the afternoon.
 This change comes after studying the transportation model for over two years and gaining input from families, staff, and community members.
-As we look forward to the start of next school year, we are excited that the new transportation model provides the following positive outcomes:
+We are excited that the new transportation model provides the following positive outcomes:

 - Shorter bus rides for students